jamestorivor/cs502020storage/README.md

 My biggest takeaway is the basic understanding of languages and coding in general The 2 courses have taught me how to code but not how to programme

-Looking forward to creating more repositories that dont suck as much as this one
+Looking forward to creating more repositories that are not as bad as this one